simonesilvestroni/m2m-website/_posts/2021-04-01-daw-from-logic-to-pro-tools-to-reaper-part-1.md

 8. Efficiency

 {: .d-inline-block .border .border-3 .rounded .mt-3 .px-3 .py-3 }
 **Disclaimer** — This article reflects my own personal opinions, which are related to how I use a DAW.
 It’s not meant to judge any of these software.
-As a matter of fact, I still own and occasionally use both Logic and Pro Tools for their own peculiarities.
-This is not a tutorial.
+As a matter of fact, I still own and occasionally use both Logic and Pro Tools.

 ## Logic